FabricioMatos/ifes-dropout-machine-learning/README.md

-# ifes-dropout-machine-learning
+# IFES Dropout Machine Learning Study
-Student’s dropout prediction for Brazilian Federal Institutes of Education, Science and Technology
+Student’s dropout prediction for the Brazilian Federal Institute of Education, Science and Technology of Espirito Santo using Machine Learning with Python.

 # The Problem